Skip to main content

 About Wyre Forest

-Wyre Forest National Nature Reserve protects one of the largest remaining ancient semi-natural woodlands in England, covering approximately 550 hectares of native oak woodland, former coppice, and stream-side habitats on the Worcestershire-Shropshire border.
-The forest has been continuously wooded since at least the Norman period, and the traditional coppice management practiced for centuries created a distinctive woodland structure that supports exceptional biodiversity.
+Wyre Forest National Nature Reserve is the largest native woodland National Nature Reserve in England, covering approximately 1,455 hectares of native oak woodland, former coppice, and stream-side habitats on the Worcestershire-Shropshire border.
+[1] The forest has been continuously wooded since at least the Norman period, and the traditional coppice management practiced for centuries created a distinctive woodland structure that supports exceptional biodiversity.
 The ancient Dowles Brook running through the reserve is one of the finest examples of an unmodified stream in lowland England, supporting rare freshwater species.

 Wildlife Ecosystems